pcdslab/specollate-page/index.md

 - Linux server with Ubuntu 16.04 (or later) or CentOS 8.1 (or later).
 - At least 120GBs of system memory and 10 CPU cores.
 - Cuda enabled GPU with at least 12 GBs of memory.
 Cuda Toolkit 10.0 (or later).
+- OpenMS tool for creating custom peptide database.
+(Optional)
+- Crux for FDR analysis using its percolator option.

 ## Training

-1. Download the [specollate.tar.gz](link) file and extract the contents using the following command:
+1. Download the [specollate.tar.gz](https://drive.google.com/uc?export=download&id=1iAR4a6qQQyS2pDFMRqCd7Jaofsmxwdsp) file and extract the contents using the following command:
 `tar -xzf specollate.tar.gz`
 The extracted directory contains multiple files including:
     - `specollate-train`: This is the executable for training SpeCollate.